-What happens when a business owner files an insurance claim because the exterior surface of their office building, storefront, warehouse or condo complex has been damaged by hail?
-Sometimes the claim is processed and paid but more frequently now than ever before, these claims are being denied or reduced.
+What happens when a business owner files an insurance claim because the exterior surface of their office building, storefront, warehouse, or condo complex has hail damage?
+Sometimes the claim is processed and paid, though these claims are being denied or reduced more frequently.
 Why?
 Denials based on Cosmetic Exclusions and Limitations -- or exceptions to coverage made when the appearance of a roof, wall, window, HVAC unit, door, or other building component is altered but is still deemed to be functional -- are on the rise.
-Policyholders in Texas, which experienced 783 hail events in 2015 according to the Insurance Information Institute, are getting hit the hardest.
+According to the Insurance Information Institute, policymakers in Texas, which experienced 783 hail events in 2015, are getting hit the hardest.

 Cosmetic Exclusions are causing expensive headaches for many commercial policyholders in Texas who are finding out too late that repairing the dents and dings caused by recent hail storms will not be a covered expense under their purchased insurance policies.
 Whether it’s for a metal deck or a stucco wall, we are seeing it cited more and more in the denial or reduction of recent hail damage claims